-This report is a draft version of the documentation for CONFORM point design of a SWATH LPH, intended to be the SWATH equivalent of the Iwo Jima (LPH 2) class monohuil.
-Certain significant parameters and sections are missing from the report, underscoring its status as a "draft".
+This report is a draft version of the documentation for CONFORM point design of a SWATH LPH, intended to be the SWATH equivalent of the Iwo Jima (LPH 2) class monohull.
+Certain significant parameters and sections are missing from the report, underscoring its status as a 'draft'.
 Notable among the missing sections are Conform Level Requirements, schedule information, R&D needs and technical risk constraints, propulsion margins and seakeeping information.
 All requirements and constraints were the same as those used in designing the LPH 2 monohull, except for those specifically applicable to the SWATH configuration.

-The propulsion system consists of a single LM 2500 gas turbine and ranking cycle energy recovery (RACER) system per sidehull.
+The propulsion system utilizes LM 2500 gas turbines.
 These drive into a reversible combining gear with a TOSI coupling to supply the reversing function.
 The combined output drives into a contrarotating epicyclic gear, which then drives a set of contrarotating propellers.
 The electric load, assumed the same as the LPH 2 monohull, is supplied by four 2500 KW generators (type not specified) and one 1500 KW emergency generator.
-Command and control, auxiliary systems, outfit and furnishings and armament were essentially taken directly from LPH 2.
+Command and control, auxiliary systems, outfit and furnishings and armament were essentially taken directly Irom LPH 2.
 Fuel loads were derived from the SWATH resistance output and the installed machinery specifications.

 The bulk of the effort was concentrated on hull structural design.
-Seven "midship" section models were developed using the (referenced) Structural Synthesis Design Program (SSDP).
+Seven 'midship' section models were developed using the (referenced) Structural Synthesis Design Program (SSDP).
 This development required extensive iteration.
 The design loads used and a midship section sketch, showing longitudinal and transverse structure, are included in the text.
 An appendix is attached showing the results of the section calculations.
 Appendices are also included for general arrangements sketches, weight estimates, space estimates and a (very) rough cost estimate.
 References are included to substantiate the design methodology used.
-Conclusions include discussion on seakeeping, powering, and damaged stability.
+Conclusions include discussion on seakeeping. powering, and damaged stability.